 Whether you are a caregiver or a senior, there is value in seeing the person to whom you are talking.
 So much communication is non-verbal, and a visual image of a loved one can reveal physical problems that may not be apparent in a voice-only phone call.
 This feature is especially useful for long-distance caregivers.

-FaceTime, the smartphone video conversation app, can turn calls into better and more effective conversations.
+FaceTime, the iPhone video conversation app, can turn calls into better and more effective conversations.
+Other apps that allow you to videocall your loved ones include Microsoft Teams, Zoom, and Google Meet.

 The Learning Curve

-OK, you have come up with a strategy—the type of phone, payment plan, apps, and options.
+OK, you have produced a strategy—the type of phone, payment plan, apps, and options.
 Now, as the caregiver or adult child, you may need to help lead your senior from the “rotary-dial age” to the “smartphone age.”
 The journey probably won’t be an easy one.

 First, consider all the things you automatically do with your smartphone—swiping to unlock, tapping to answer calls, widening screens with your fingertips.
 Those functions were not even dreamed of until the beginning of this century.

-If it is a brand new world for your senior loved one, have patience and do not overload them with too much information all at once.
+It’ll be a brand-new world for your senior loved one, so have patience and do not overload them with too much information all at once.

-You can set up the important features in advance and then explain the function to the senior later.
+You can set up the key features in advance and then explain the function to the senior later.
 Set up shortcuts for the apps the person will probably use more often.
-Understand that, at first, they may have a fear of touching any buttons, and you may get a lot of questions.
-Just remember that you probably had many questions for your parents when you were learning something new.
+Understand that, at first, they may be hesitant to explore the device functions, and you may get a lot of questions.
+Just remember that you probably had many questions for them when you were learning something new.

 The Benefits Moving Forward

-Also, keep in mind that many retirement living communities provide classes for seniors on phone usage.
-In addition, seniors can register for instructor-led workshops and online classes.
+Also, keep in mind that many retirement living communities offer occasional classes for seniors on phone usage.
+In addition, seniors can register for instructor-led workshops at their local library and online classes.
 The end goal is to stay connected with each other by taking advantage of new technology.

-Find more senior-friendly technology ideas and tips on our blog.
+Find more senior-friendly technology ideas and tips on Bethesda’s Technology Blog!